nurpax/blog/posts/2018-06-10-bintris-on-c64-part-5.md

 Let's say you have enabled sprites 0-3 and they all hit a bad line.
 Now you have only 12 cycles to spare on your fancy raster routine (or in practice, more like 10 cycles.)

-Ten cycles is not a whole lot.
+Ten cycles is not a much.
 For example, say you want to load and store some values.
-Here's all you can run per scanline:
+Here's all you can run during a single bad line:

 ```
 LDA abs_addr        (4 cycles)